MicrosoftDocs/edge-developer/microsoft-edge/devtools-guide-chromium/memory-problems/heap-snapshots.md

 Closing the DevTools window does not delete profiles from the memory associated with the renderer process.
 When reopening DevTools, all previously taken snapshots reappear in the list of snapshots.

 > [!NOTE]
 > Try out this example of [scattered objects](https://microsoftedge.github.io/Demos/devtools-memory-heap-snapshot/example-03.html) and profile it using the Heap Profiler.
 A number of (object) item allocations are displayed.
+[Source files for the "Record heap snapshots" demo page](https://github.com/MicrosoftEdge/Demos/tree/main/devtools-memory-heap-snapshot).

 <!-- ====================================================================== -->